 - Be conscious.
 While you sit and while you sleep are when you’re most vulnerable to poor posture habits.
 Make it a habit to be more conscious of your body position during these times.
 Every time you switch tasks at work or sit back down in your chair, do a full body check and try to maintain a good, straight up-and-down position.
 At bedtime, try not to pile on the pillows too high; your head should be aligned with your spine all the way down to your hips.

 - Look up.
 Hold your device at face level rather than down low.
 Have a "conversation" with your device just as you would have a conversation with another person.
 It may also be a good idea to adjust your chair and computer position if you find yourself hunching forward too often at your desk.

 Making minor adjustments in your daily posture can lead to major changes in your health.
-Practicing proper posture can do more than make you look tall and confident, and it allows you to avoid muscle and joint pain, nerve impingements, and general discomfort.
+Practicing proper posture can do more than make you look tall and confident, and it allows you to avoid muscle and joint pain, nerve impingement and general discomfort.
 Taking care of your health involves more than just diet and exercise – your posture needs consistent attention, too.

 So remember to look up, pack up and “sit up straight!”